-The PEOs are the educational goals that reflect Professional and Career Accomplishments that a graduate should attain after 4 - 5 years of his/her graduation.
+The PEOs are the educational goals that reflect Professional and Career Accomplishments that a graduate should attain after 4-5 years of his/her graduation.

-The graduates of Computer Science and Engineering (Data Science) of NSRIT will
+The graduates of Computer Science and Engineering (AI & ML) of NSRIT will

-- Continue to demonstrate the application of the knowledge of data science to solve real-time engineering challenges in the tech landscape that use programming abilities, statistical analysis of data, build and assess data-based models, statistical analysis and data management in addition to the application of fundamental and conceptual knowledge of computer science and engineering - 2.
+- Exhibit new age talents that use critical thinking and problem-solving skills in the rapidly changing tech landscape demands dynamism in addition to the application of fundamental and conceptual knowledge meeting client business requirements - 2.
 Sustain their satisfactory professional career in their own start-ups or as a team member/team lead in an IT or allied industry - 3.
-Engage in self-directed learning and advanced studies based on the demand driven need of the industries and their interest for their professional and career accomplishments
+Engage in self-directed learning and advanced studies based on the demand driven need of the industries for their professional and career accomplishments k satistica basis in Aures.